danielsobrado/personal-blog/content/post/functional-concepts.md

 Let's enumerate and describe the main pillars of functional programming, each one deserves several separated articles:

+### Higher-order functions

+Functions are values and can be passed to other functions.

 ### Pure functions and Referential Transparency